David R. Meldrum, MD

 People have often asked whether it makes me more conservative in managing infertile couples to have had quadruplets myself.
 There’s no simple answer, but that’s probably somewhat true.
 Everyone who gets through a multiple pregnancy without a major complication should be very thankful.
 Twins usually do well, and no question, it’s “two for the price of one”.
 But even twins can be delivered early enough so one or both offspring doesn’t survive or could have a major impairment such as cerebral palsy, brain damage, or other major or minor handicap.
 Twins are also a major stress for your relationship and divorce has been shown to occur more often.
 When all of the pluses and minuses are considered, it’s actually better to undergo more expense to have each baby one at a time.
 Recent studies have even shown that when more than one embryo is transferred and a second sac shrinks away, or even if there is no sign of another implantation, a resulting singleton pregnancy will have more complications than when only one embryo is transferred.
 This is presumably because of inflammation associated with another implantation that fails to develop.
 It is also why it is not a good strategy to add a poor embryo to the transfer just because it formed and would otherwise be discarded.
 It could cause complications of a pregnancy resulting from the good quality embryo.

 So, in summary, if you are under 35 and have good quality blastocysts, you should strongly consider single embryo transfer.
-If you are over 35 and anticipated to have a normal response, you can consider testing of each embryo on day 5 and transfer of a single normal embryo after cryopreservation, either as an initial approach or if routine IVF is not successful.
+If you are over 35, you can consider testing of each embryo on day 5 and transfer of a single normal embryo after cryopreservation, either as an initial approach or if routine IVF is not successful.
+To make the process more efficient, some women under age 35 will chose to have chromosome testing because of the likely formation of several embryos.
+We have had repeated singleton pregnancies in such women with transfers of single chromosomally normal embryos.
+Otherwise, it could require many more embryo transfers.

 So how did the Meldrum quads do?
 They delivered at 34 weeks and did well.
 It was certainly very difficult, but Claudia is incredibly well-organized and our marriage was strengthened by all of the challenges.
 However, I have seen enough instances over the years where things did not go well that we consider ourselves extremely fortunate.